zebrafactory/zebrachain/README.md

 entropy when the ZebraChain was created.

 * Entropy accumulation throughout the lifetime of a ZebraChain.
 At each signature, a new call to `getrandom()` is made.
 This new entropy is securely mixed with the current seed (using a keyed hash), and the result is the next seed.

 * Quantum safe.
 ZebraChain uses the recently standardized [FIPS 204 ML-DSA](https://csrc.nist.gov/pubs/fips/204/final) quantum secure algorithm in a hybrid construction with the classically secure [ed25519](https://ed25519.cr.yp.to/) algorithm (as recommended by the ML-DSA authors).
 Support for
 [FIPS 205 SLH-DSA](https://csrc.nist.gov/pubs/fips/205/final) will be added soon.

+The current implementaion has low abstraction and is not configurable, making it easy to review the protocol.
+So please jump in and help!

+The next step is to make the implemntation configuable for single, double, and tripple hrybrid signing with ed25519, ML-DSA, and SLH-DSA, supporting all ML-DSA and SLH-DSA parameter sets.

 ## 🦀 Dependencies of Interest